 If That’s Global Health, Then What’s International Health?

 The Johns Hopkins Bloomberg School of Public Health’s Department of International Health has chosen to keep that name.
 They spell out their reasons in this blog post: Why we are named the Department of International Health.
-George Alleyne, Sir George Alleyne, MD, a visiting professor in that department, also gave a Dean’s lecture on the “International” in Health.
+Sir George Alleyne, MD, a visiting professor in that department, also gave a Dean’s lecture on the “International” in Health.

 For more information on WHO’s transition from international to global public health read this long-form academic article in American Journal of Public Health.